laurent90git/laurent90git.github.io/github_projects/DAE_Scipy/README.md

 #DAE-Scipy

-This Python package is a specialisation of the native Python solver Radau from the Scipy library.
+This Python package is an extension of the native Python ODE solver Radau from the Scipy library.

 It enables the introduction of use of a constant mass matrix $$M$$ to solve differential-algebraic equations up to index 3 :